 While all of the mutant and transgenic mice developed for depression research exhibit behaviors classifiable on the depression spectrum, each specific model exhibits distinguishable differences in behavioral phenotype.
 One interesting genetic mouse model in current use for the study of depression-related behavior is the interleukin-6 (IL-6) knockout (-/-) mouse strain.
-The study of cytokinedependent mechanisms is of particular importance as they have been implicated in the pathogenesis of depression.
-Specifically, the up-regulation of IL-6 has been observed in patients exhibiting clinical signs of depression, whereas IL-6 is subsequently down-regulated following the administration of antidepressants (13).
-IL-6 -/- mice have shown resistance to models of induced depressive-like phenotype and learned helplessness.
-This strain also exhibits a decrease in anhedonia and shows a reduced immobility in FST and TST.
-Based on these observations, IL-6 -/- mice may represent a valuable tool to study the molecular and genetic mechanisms of cytokine-dependent depression-like behaviors.
+The study of cytokine-dependent mechanisms is of particular importance as they have been implicated in the pathogenesis of depression.
+Specifically, the up-regulation of IL-6 has been observed in patients exhibiting clinical signs of depression, whereas IL-6 is subsequently down-regulated following the administration of antidepressants (Chourbaji et al 2006).
+IL-6 (-/-) mice have shown resistance to models of induced depressive-like phenotype and learned helplessness.
+This strain also exhibits a decrease in anhedonia and shows reduced immobility in FST and TST.
+Based on these observations, IL-6 -/- mice may represent a valuable tool to study molecular and genetic mechanisms of cytokine-dependent depression-like behaviors.

-Another mutant strain of interest is the TWIK-1-related K+channel knockout mouse (TREK-1) (4).
-This study demonstrates that specific deletion of this channel protein confers to these mice a resistance to experimentally modeled depression as measured by an increased mobility in the FST and TST, as well as reduced levels of corticosterone compared to wild-type mice after exposure to stress (4).
-Additionally, TREK-1 knockout mice have significantly higher serotonergic neuronal activity when compared with the wild-type controls.
+Another mutant strain of interest is the TWIK-1-related K+ channel knockout mouse (TREK-1) (Heurteaux et al 2006).
+This study demonstrates that specific deletion of this channel protein confers to these mice a resistance to experimentally modeled depression as measured by increased mobility in the FST and TST, as well as reduced levels of corticosterone compared to wild-type mice after exposure to stress (Heurteaux et al 2006).
+Additionally, TREK-1 knockout mice have significantly higher serotonergic neuronal activity compared to wild-type controls.
 This was a unique discovery in that it was the first to specifically implicate an ion channel in depression-like animal behavior.

-Several mouse strains featuring transgenic or mutated gluco-corticoid receptor genes have been tested for potential in modeling depression.
-Among the strains that have been modified and studied are GR+/- and YGR (44, 45).
+Several mouse strains featuring transgenic or mutated glucocorticoid receptor genes have been tested for potential in modeling depression.
+Among the strains that have been modified and studied are GR+/- and YGR (Ridder et al 2005; Tronche et al 1998).

-The GR+/- mouse, which has only one functional allele for the glucocorticoid receptor, exhibits a significantly increased disposition for learned helplessness in the chronic mild stress paradigm (13, 44), despite that they are phenotypically similar to wild-type mice in the other behavioral tests for depression-like response.
+The GR+/- mouse, which has only one functional allele for the glucocorticoid receptor, exhibits a significantly increased disposition for learned helplessness in the chronic mild stress paradigm (Chourbaji et al 2005; Ridder et al 2005), despite that they are phenotypically similar to wild-type mice in other behavioral tests for depression-like response.
 GR+/- mice also respond to acute stress with unusually high corticosterone levels as compared to controls.
 The YGR transgenic strain, which has been modified to over-express the same glucocorticoid receptor, exhibits a behavioral and physiological phenotype nearly opposite that of the GR+/- mouse.
-YGR mice have been shown to possess an enhanced resistance to stress, both in reduced helplessness behavior and diminished corticosterone response, neatly confirming the role of this receptor in depression-like animal behavior (46).
+YGR mice have been shown to possess an enhanced resistance to stress, both in reduced helplessness behavior and diminished corticosterone response, neatly confirming the role of this receptor in depression-like animal behavior (Reichardt et al 2000).

-Neuropeptide Y (NPY) has been shown to reduce anxiety- and depression-like behaviors in rodents when its action is mediated by Y1 receptors, whereas the action of NPY on Y2 receptors has the opposite effect (47).
+Neuropeptide Y (NPY) has been shown to reduce anxiety- and depression-like behaviors in rodents when its action is mediated by Y1 receptors, whereas the action of NPY on Y2 receptors has the opposite effect (Painsipp et al 2008).
 There are also a number of other receptor subtypes on which NPY can act.
 The utilization of specific NPY receptor type knockout or knockdown mice is thus a promising area of research.
-Specifically, Y2-/- and Y4-/- mice are being used extensively in anxiety and depression-related research paradigms.
-When assessed in the standard measures of rodent anxiety and depression (open field, elevated plus maze, stress-induced hyperthermia and TST), these knockout mice exhibit a reduced anxiety-related behavior and an enhanced locomotor activity (reduced depressive-like behavior) relative to their wild-type littermates (47, 48).
+Specifically, Y2 -/- and Y4-/- mice are being used extensively in anxiety and depression-related research paradigms.
+When assessed in the standard measures of rodent anxiety and depression (open field, elevated plus maze, stressinduced hyperthermia and TST) these knockout mice exhibit reduced anxiety-related behavior and enhanced locomotor activity (reduced depressive-like behavior) relative to their wild-type littermates (Painsipp et al 2008).

-4. Conclusion
+Conclusion